companat/compare-surf-tools/README.md

 # compare_surf_tools
 A BrainHack Project to compare thickness outputs from different pipelines run on ABIDEI

+The principle deliverables of this project are:
+1) a set of unified data tables for FreeSurfer (version 5.1 and 5.3) and ANTS anatomic analyses of the ABIDE 1 data, and
+2) a set of R analysis scripts that reads and performs simple comparison analyses on these data tables.

 ## R package requirements

 Some of the scripts here make use of R libraries `ggplot2`, `tidyr` and `dplyr`.
 The latest versions of these libraries come packaged together inside the "tidyverse" can be installed with: